libertymaxi/package-retriever/README.md

 # package-retriever
-Bash script that gets c or c++ source files(header and implementation) from a public repository.
+Bash script that downloads c or c++ source files(header and implementation) from a specified public github repository

 ## How to install